split-brain/funstructor/doc/help.md

 There are yellow lines on the board - **gaps**, empty spaces where you can put some tokens.
 In order to add more gaps, use **red** cards: `Gap`, `Left Gap` or `Right Gap`

 To use `Left Gap` and `Right Gap` just drag and drop them on your board.
-As effect, new gap will be added to the leftmost or rightmost position, respectively.
+As a result, a new gap will be added to the leftmost or rightmost position, respectively.

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/right_gap.png"
      width="600"
 	 height="180" />

-`Gap` card is much useful, because you can specify the position for the gap.
+`Gap` card is very useful, because you can specify the position for the gap.

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/pos_gap.png"
      width="600"
 	 height="180" />

-The problem is drop area is very small (*we are working on the usability!*) So get the hand to use it.
+The problem is that the drop area is very small (*we are working on the usability!*) So get the hand to use it.

 But gaps are just gaps, you need some code!